nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 4.07.A09.04) Opening up the domestic market within the National Economic Framework pursuing positive economic management and expanding economic cooperation with other countries.

-- 4.07.A09.05) Full priority s hall be given to promote and strengthen the Diplomatic, economic and cultural relations with G20 countries, BRICS+ countries, ASEAN, Middle East and African Continent.
+- 4.07.A09.05) Full priority shall be given to promote and strengthen the Diplomatic, economic and cultural relations with G20 countries, BRICS+ countries, ASEAN, Middle East and African Continent.

 - 4.07.A09.06) Modern and comprehensive investment law shall be enacted to improve the business environment for the foreign and local private sector, including, streamlining business procedures, investing in infrastructure, improving access to finance for Small and medium-sized enterprises - SMEs, and raising skilled and quality of human resources.